janetjoywilson/janetjoywilson.github.io/_posts/2018-08-03-audibly-awesome-august.md

 Audiobooks promote literacy!

-For those of us who work with words, here are some numbers: audio increases reading accuracy by 52% and  improves comprehension by 76%.
+For those of us who work with words, here are some numbers: audio increases reading accuracy by 52%, improves comprehension by 76%, test scores are increased by 21% when engaged in multi-modal learning versus single-mode and combining print and audio increases recall 40% over print alone.

 Children who are better listeners are also better learners.